Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

 Developer: DOOMSDAY Studio

-Ever thought of being a creature escaping from a lab filled with scientists, military, and other threats?
+Ever thought of being a creature escaping from a lab filled with mad scientists, dangerous military men, and other consequential threats?
 LAB Escape! is the game for you.

 Whenever you consume scientists, or their meat, you gain mutation points.
 Each time your mutation point's filled, you can select a mutation from three different kinds of mutation to help your . . . thingy escape the lab.